-6. For units with a tank-style water heater instead of a hydronic heater, close the valves to the water heater, and open the bypass valve, which is normally located at the back side of the water heater.
-Depending on your particular floor plan, access to the back of the water heater may be located in a cabinet, the closet, or in an exterior compartment.
+- 6. For units with a tank-style water heater instead of a hydronic heater: - a.
+Close the valves to the water heater, and open the bypass valve, which is normally located at the back side of the water heater.
+Depending on your particular floor plan, access to the back of the water heater may be located in a cabinet, the closet, or in an exterior compartment. - b.
+Remove the drain plug at the bottom of the water heater tank on the exterior of the coach.